What is the Oxford-Cambridge 'Growth' Arc?

 - Existing nature must be protected.
 Government must carry out an environmental assessment of the Arc proposals as a whole, protect existing sites and avoid the loss of irreplaceable habitats.

 - Nature must be restored across the arc.
 Government must establish a Nature Recovery Network to create bigger, better, and more connected places for wildlife.

 - New standards must be set for sustainable development.
 It must all be carbon neutral, nature-friendly, and improve the lives of residents.

-The Nature’s Arc principles emphasise the importance of access to nature and natural greenspace for the health, well-being, and resilience of people and communities.
-Using these principles, Government can make a commitment to a new standard for sustainable development that will benefit wildlife, tackle climate change and build healthier neighbourhoods for people.
+The environmental principles emphasise the importance of access to nature and natural greenspace for the health, well-being, and resilience of people and communities.
+If Government are committed to development in this area, these environmental principles must be at the heart of the project, and set a new standard for sustainable development that will benefit wildlife, tackle climate change and build healthier neighbourhoods for people.